als429/testing-stuffs-presentation/PRESENTME.md

 ### 3. most things we'll have to work on together relate to one of these things:

 * link tags with canonical attributes
+	* maybe link tags with hreflang (for international)
 * meta robots tags
 * schema.org
 * semantic HTML